combinedsiblingproject-coder/churn-retention-platform/README.md

 ## Overview
 This project is an API-first but GUI visualized churn prediction and marketing retention platform designed to help marketing and product teams identify at-risk users, understand churn drivers, and trigger targeted retention actions.

+The goal is not just to train a machine learning model, but to design a practical system that can be used by product, operations, and customer success teams to identify at-risk users and take retention actions.

 ## Problem Statement
 Marketing teams often lack actionable insights on which users are likely to churn and why, resulting in ineffective blanket campaigns and revenue loss.